vitejs/vite/docs/blog/announcing-vite5.md

 - [Removes previously deprecated APIs](/guide/migration#removed-deprecated-apis)
 - [Read more about advanced changes affecting plugin and tool authors](/guide/migration#advanced)

+## Migrating to Vite 5

+We have worked with ecosystem partners to ensure a smooth migration to this new major.
+Once again, [vite-ecosystem-ci](https://www.youtube.com/watch?v=7L4I4lDzO48) has been crucial to help us make bolder changes while avoiding regressions.
+We're thrilled to see other ecosystems adopt similar schemes to improve the collaboration between their projects and downstream maintainers.

+For most projects, the update to Vite 5 should be straight forward.
+But we advice reviewing the [detailed Migration Guide](/guide/migration) before upgrading.

+A low level breakdown with the full list of changes to Vite core can be found at the [Vite 5 Changelog](https://github.com/vitejs/vite/blob/main/packages/vite/CHANGELOG.md#500-2023-11-16).

 ## Acknowledgments

 Vite 5 is the result of long hours of work by our community of contributors, downstream maintainers, plugins authors, and the [Vite Team](/team).
 A big shoutout to [Bjorn Lu](https://twitter.com/bluwyoo) for leading the release process for this major.